 Cold calling is an outbound sales tactic where reps contact prospects who have no prior relationship with the brand.
 It’s a proactive approach to generate leads, often using prospecting lists and scripts.
 The goal is typically to qualify leads, schedule appointments, or introduce products—not to close sales immediately.

-The numbers paint a stark picture: only 28% of cold calls get answered, and conversion rates hover between 2-4.8%.
+Book a Call →The numbers paint a stark picture: only 28% of cold calls get answered, and conversion rates hover between 2-4.8%.
 Industry research shows it takes an average of 22.5 cold calls to generate one meaningful conversation.

 Despite these challenges, cold calling remains essential for expanding market reach and initiating conversations with new audiences.